Food Safety Modernization Act Guide: FSMA Meaning, Regulations, Compliance and More

 Food traceability refers to a business's ability to track the movement of food materials throughout the supply chain until they become finished products.
-Traceability systems allow business owners to track the flow of food ingredients and products in the entire supply chain.
-This creates more transparency among supply chain partners for a food product's state and safety throughout the production process.
+In the context of FSMA 204, the traceability rule includes:

 The idea of a designated high-risk foods list goes back to 2014 when, as required by the FSMA law, the FDA requested comments, scientific data, and information help them implement one.